 Drawing to a close

 The hymn draws to a close.
 We revisit more material from the first movement: both the heroic (6:52) and more subdued (7:04) of Gandalf’s theme, then moving on to the fanfare (7:15).
 But instead of coming to a mighty end like the first movement, this time we taper off, hearing echoes of horn calls as the volume dies down.

 At 7:56 we hear a bit of the mysterious Gandalf theme, though here it ends on a satisfying major chord (8:05).
 There are echoes of the closing cadence from the upper winds and the middle voices.
 The timpani supplies a subtle beat underneath, and we hear a lovely callback to the Lothlórien movement.
 The movement trails off, the timpani carrying on, lovely chords fading into the distance.

 I’ll refer to the composer’s own words to describe the ending:

 The symphony does not end on an exuberant note, but is concluded peacefully and resigned, in keeping with the symbolic mood of the last chapter “The Grey Havens” in which Frodo and Gandalf sail away in a white ship and disappear slowly beyond the horizon.

-Mixing Gandalf’s themes into the Hobbits’ movement is significant in two ways: 1) it brings us full circle to music we heard a (relatively) long time ago, and 2) it illustrates the special relationship Gandalf has with the Hobbits, especially Bilbo and Frodo.
+Mixing Gandalf’s themes into the Hobbits’ movement is significant in two ways.
+First, it brings us full circle to music we heard a (relatively) long time ago, and second, it illustrates the special relationship Gandalf has with the Hobbits, especially Bilbo and Frodo.